-- The Event takes place at the Motorcyclepdia Museum in Newburgh, NY
+- The Event takes place at the Museum Village in Monroe, NY

 - Parking is FREE

-- The Hudson Valley Farm & Flea is a seasonal Event and takes place twice a year – March & November (check Facebook for updated information)
+- The Hudson Valley Farm and Flea is a seasonal Event and, at the time of this posting, occurs once a year

-- Admission to the event is $5.00 (at time of this blog post) and gives you access to the Museum and children 12 yrs and under are free
+- Admission to the event is $5.00 (at time of this blog post) and children 12 yrs and under are free

 - This Event is kid-friendly

 - If you’re interested in being a vendor in the future, you can contact Hudson Valley Farm and Flea on their website.